-As part of the St. Jude Promesa y Esperanza® (Promise and Hope) initiative, Univision Radio will broadcast special programming on February 10 and 11 asking listeners to become Angeles de Esperanza (Angels of Hope) by making a donation of $20 per month, to find cures and save children.
+As part of the St. Jude Promesa y Esperanza® (Promise and Hope) initiative, Univision Radio broadcasts special programming asking listeners to help find cures and save children.

 The generous donors, corporate partners and celebrities who supported the 10th annual St. Jude Thanks and Giving campaign raised more than $97 million last holiday season.